 What is an employee’s understanding of the “Duty of care?”
 The duty of care is to “CARE”.
-Bartenders and waitstaff must know the amount of alcohol in the drinks to serve alcohol safely.
+Bartenders and servers must know the amount of alcohol in the drinks to serve alcohol safely.
 It is so much riskier when patrons control their own drinking opportunity (self-serve).

-When your staff receives patrons’ money increase the legal responsibility of the sale.
+When your servers and bartenders receives patrons’ money increase the legal responsibility of the sale.
 The staff must develop the ability to understand the needs of the patrons while controlling what they want.
 Caring for the patron creates the opportunity for your staff to develop patron trust and safety.
 Your staff actions are always made in good faith by accepting the responsibility to care.
 “HAP” is the staff able to help, assist, and protect patrons with preventative checks.

-The trained SCAB ability by your staff of patrons is used in fulfilling a legal duty to care.
+The trained SCAB ability by your bartenders and servers of patrons is used in fulfilling a legal duty to care.
 The managers and staff must all learn and develop preventative observation and intervention skills.
 The younger staff can learn from older experienced staff on how to interact in problem situations.
 Staff interactions prevent the opportunity of patron’s risk-taking.
 Your staff’s attentive intervention skills create safer social environments.
 The use of house policies by all staff educates patrons to develop self-care.
 The patron’s immediate communication of observed risky behaviors stops patron problems from occurring.
-The employee’s ability to listen and use intervention skills prevents unwanted patron risk-taking.
+The server’s and bartender’s ability to listen and use intervention skills prevents unwanted patron risk-taking.
 Patrons learn to trust bartenders’ acts and deliver care for all patrons.
 The staff always reminds patrons to plan ahead for safe transportation before the drinking of alcohol starts.
 The patron’s preventative planning reduces hidden dangers.
 The safety skills used by your staff are continual and ongoing with patron interventions, observations, and experiences.

 The manager will operate in a manner of care as do other responsible hospitality managers.
 Managers are always educating themselves, staff, and patrons about premises safety.
 The management will provide employees with a list of local house policies to be enforced by their observations.
 House policies can be posted and explained to patrons who agreed to them as conditions of entry.
 House policy can be stricter than state laws and city ordinances.
 Employees will state to educate patrons, ‘It is our house policy and a condition of entry.”
 The trained ability of servers to deal with unwanted possible problems reduces loss opportunity.
 Opportunity for problems is the only thing that employees can try to control.
 Danger from alcohol use can always create sudden and unexpected patron acts.
 The education of patron’s instant communication with staff can create safer environments.
 When dealing with active drinkers remember that you may have to repeat everything!!!!
 Some patrons may become confused because they cannot understand what your house policy is for acceptable conduct.